It takes become invisible braces an average of 6 months to straighten a smile… now let us break that down.

 Receiving your unique treatment plan to get straight teeth

-After our licensed orthodontists have analysed your impressions, you’ll receive a computer generated simulation of how become invisible braces will transform your smile over time.
+After our partner dentists have analysed your impressions, you’ll receive a computer generated simulation of how become invisible braces will transform your smile over time.
 Expect to receive this two weeks after returning your impressions and photos or shortly after your Studio visit.

 Shipping your invisible braces.

-All treatment plans are remotely prescribed and supervised by our licensed orthodontists.
+All treatment plans are prescribed and supervised by our partner dentists.

 If you are happy with your treatment plan you can go ahead and purchase your invisible braces for a smile-worthy price.
 As soon as your invisible braces have been 3D printed, we’ll ship the full set to your home address in a nice box.

-The treatment itself will take an average of 6 months to complete – you will wear your invisible braces for 22 hours every day, just removing them to eat and drink.
+The smile transformation itself will take an average of 6 months to complete – you will wear your invisible braces for 22 hours every day, just removing them to eat and drink.

-Once your treatment is completed, it’s important to wear your complimentary retainers to keep your newly-aligned smile in place.
+Once your treatment plan is completed, it’s important to wear your retainers to keep your newly-aligned smile in place.

 Welcome to The become Journal – our new blog and resource centre for all things related to teeth straightening and oral care.
 We hope you find this to be a useful place to get all the information you need to know about life with invisible braces and how to improve your oral health – in addition to getting inspired by our customer stories on their journey to self confidence.
 But before we begin, let us briefly tell you why we’re doing this.